 Let’s not overcomplicate things.
 You really only need a few basics:

-- Canned green beans (I like French-style, but regular cut also works)
+- Fresh or Canned green beans (I like French-style, but regular cut also works)

 - Bacon